Rhipheus/image_publisher_cpp/README.md

 # image_publisher_cpp
 Basic image_publisher package written using C++ for ROS2.
 It captures image from camera and publishes to "/camera/image_raw" topic.
-You can change FPS and TOPIC variables that are suitable for your system.
+You can change FPS and TOPIC variables to be suitable for your system.
 Make sure DEVICE_INDEX is written correctly.